 One of the objectives set as part of this study is to define procedures for data collection to enable ML model training either in LMF or NWDAF.

-In addition, the RAN1 LS response (R1-2308730) to RAN2 provides the following clarification regarding the positioning enhancement use case:
+Some solutions have been proposed for data collection in TR 23.700-84 with the following Note.

+NOTE: The data for model training for AI/ML based positioning will be discussed and defined by RAN WGs and SA WG2 will align with RAN WGs.